Via Verde: Vehicle classes

 Some Class 2 cars are eligible for a class reduction if they are between 1100mm and 1300mm(*) tall, maximum weight is between 2300 kg and 3500 kg, can carry more than 5 passengers, and does not have 4-wheel drive.
 This is determined either by finding the vehicle on a pre-approved list, or by getting a special inspection.

 (*) Measured over the front axle (Classes de Veículos).

 Alternate uses

 Due to the widespread use of the Via Verde, it is now being expanded to other areas outside toll fee collecting.
 Many carparks, some gas service stations (GALP) and even McDrive (equivalent to DriveThru) are now using it as a possible payment method.
 This system is fully integrated, which means one tag works everywhere.
 As of 2015, one McDonald's location in Lisbon accepted Via Verde as a method of payment.
 Via Verde is also commonly accepted in parking centres, most notably in Lisbon Airport.

 Electronic toll

-Since 2010, some highways have used use a system of electronic tolling – no manual cash or credit card payment is possible anymore.
+Since 2010, some highways have used a system of electronic tolling – no manual cash or credit card payment is possible anymore.
 These highways can be recognized by an icon showing a car driving under some curved lines and a Euro symbol.